cglondon71/elassandra/docs/elassandra/source/mapping.rst

 By default, all text columns are mapped with ``"type":"keyword"``.

 ..
 TIP::
-   When creating the first Elasticsearch index for a given cassandra table, elassandra creates a custom CQL secondary index asynchonously for each mapped field when all shards are started.
+   When creating the first Elasticsearch index for a given cassandra table, Elassandra creates a custom CQL secondary index asynchronously for each mapped field when all shards are started.
    Cassandra build index on all nodes for all existing data.
 Subsequent CQL inserts or updates are automatically indexed in Elasticsearch.

-   If you then add a second or more Elasticsearch indices to an existing indexed table, existing data are not automatically re-indexed because cassandra has already indexed existing data.
+   If you then add a second or additional Elasticsearch indices to an existing indexed table, existing data are not automatically re-indexed because cassandra has already indexed the existing data.
-   Instead of re-insert your data in the cassandra table, you may use the following command to force a cassandra index rebuild.
-It will re-index your cassandra table to all associated elasticsearch indices :
+   Instead of re-inserting your data into the Cassandra table, you may want to use the following command to force a cassandra index rebuild.
+It will re-index your cassandra table to all associated Elasticsearch indices :

    .. code::